ameksike/cep.onetree.candidate/README.md

 # Candidate Demo Project
-It is a demo written on TypeScript and C Sharp over Microsoft .NET platform.
+It is a demo written on TypeScript and C Sharp over Microsoft Visual Studio 2019 Community Edition.
 Is very simple project with one used: Angular, ASP.NET Core, SQL Server, etc.

 ## Description
 It is a simple application that allows entering and viewing candidates in a human resources process.
 The business requirements for this project are: